 - Only students who have earned 61 credits or more and have a strong academic record will be considered for concurrent registration.

 - Petitions for this privilege are approved only if the committee judges that the student’s valid educational objectives for an Augustana degree can be met best through concurrent registration.

-4. On-line/distance coursework: A maximum of twelve semester credits earned through on-line/distance education offered by an accredited undergraduate institution may be applied toward the Bachelor of Arts degree.
+4. On-line/distance coursework: A maximum of twelve semester credits earned through on-line/remote/distance education offered by an accredited undergraduate institution may be applied toward the Bachelor of Arts degree.
 Distance education coursework may not be applied toward fulfillment of the second language requirement.
 Distance education includes, but is not limited to, the following: on-line courses, stored media courses (e.g., video), interactive TV courses (2-way audio/2-way video), open broadcast TV courses, and correspondence courses.